firehist/webstorm-livetpls-jasmine/README.md

 Embed live templates for jasmine (behavior-driven development framework for testing JavaScript code)

+# Contributors

+Feel free to purpose a Merge Request to improve this tools!

 # Installation

 You can use install bash file to launch copy of xml files to your WebStorm preferences folder.